panubo/docker-mariadb-toolbox/commands/backup.md

-# Backup all databases
+# Backup databases

-Command to backup all databases and place in a timestamped directory.
+Command to backup databases and place in a timestamped directory.

 ## Environment Configuration